 60x120 ft., three stories high, opens Thursday, Aug.
 21. Dance Thursday evening with music by Boos' Orchestra.

-Elegant Dining Rooms, conducted by Fred M. Benman, for eight years superintendent of dining cars.
+Elegant Dining Rooms, conducted by There was one death from smallpox in Fred M. Benman, for eight years superintendent of dining cars.
 Service a la carte.
-Dances Tuesday, Thursday and Saturday evenings.

-Whole building open Free to Picnic Parties.
+Whole building open

 Swings, porch rockers, settees, ample to seat everyone.
 All free.

 Luncheon counter in connection.
-Steam and naptha launches and rowboats can be hired at Casino dock.
-Cars every 25 minutes from Jackson in the afternoon.
-Every 11/2 hours from Grass Lake all day, or from Jackson in the forenoon.
+Steam and naptha launches and rowboats can be

+Cars every 25 minutes from Jackson in Dexter, in Birkett's grove, Dexter, next the afternoon.
+Every 11/2 hours from Monday, Sept.
+1, will include many fea- Grass Lake all day, or from Jackson in

+Our Best Efforts are expended in doing the best work that is possible to be done.

+Central Mills, ANN ARBOR.

-Central Mills.
-ANN ARBOR, We receive
+We receive